reginabuehler/queens/CONTRIBUTING.md

 #### 5. Submit a pull request
 Please use the available pull request template and fill out all sections of the template.
 When you have submitted a pull request and the CI pipeline passes, it will be reviewed.
-Once your pull request is approved, there is a 24h waiting time until the branch is merged into the main branch by the QUEENS maintainers.
+Once your pull request is approved, there is a 24h waiting time (business days only) until the branch is merged into the main branch by the QUEENS maintainers.
 This ensures that the community has a chance to have a final look over the changes.